Please click on a Subject header to view documents about those topics.

 Subject Documents

-During Upper Key Stage 2, children will broaden their locational knowledge to include a wide variety of places on each continent, including their main geographical characteristics.
+In Key Stage 2 children will be given the opportunity to further develop their knowledge of their locality and the wider world and broaden their locational knowledge to include a wide variety of places on each continent, including their main geographical characteristics.
 They will explore the natural processes of the Earth and consider the impact of people on our planet.
-They will continue to explore the world around them using a wider variety of geographical sources which they will learn to use in detail.
-The following areas of focus have been selected: North America from East to West, Sustainability – Natural Resources, Global Warming, African continent, Exploitation of Natural Resources and Legacy – making a difference.
+Topics will include the study of each of the world’s continents and those that consider issues such as sustainability and climate change.

 Children will therefore move to secondary school with a sound locational knowledge of the world and an appreciation of the geographical features and events that make each place unique.
 They will understand similarities and differences across the world and be able to use geographical vocabulary to discuss these.
 They will be confident when using a variety of sources, including a range of maps and atlases.
+They will have also had frequent opportunities to participate in field work including a study of their school grounds and surrounding area, and the chance to visit part of the River Nene.

 Subject Documents